-Most homeowners who are looking to buy a new family home will need to sell their current property to proceed The equity (the amount at which you sell for without your current mortgage balance added on) will contribute towards a security deposit for the next purchase.
+Most homeowners who are looking at Moving Home will need to sell their current property to proceed.
+The equity (the amount at which you sell for without your current mortgage balance added on) will contribute towards a security deposit for the next purchase.
 You can top this up from savings or a family gift if you wish.

 There is always a “magic number”, the minimum that a seller (vendor) is willing to accept to agree on a sale.
 However, when a home is listed for sale, it is essential to market and presents it in the right way.
 It can make a big difference in terms of how quickly it sells.